School Bus Motion Sickness: A Parent's Guide

 Is this kind of motion sickness common in parents of school-aged children?+

 Yes.
-School buses are one of the worst environments for motion sickness - no seat belts for forward stability, high seat backs blocking horizon view, often no AC The pattern is well-documented: a sensory mismatch between the inner ear and what the eyes are seeing triggers the nausea response, and certain situations or demographics amplify it.
+School buses are one of the worst everyday environments for motion sickness: no forward stability from a belt, high seat backs blocking the view out, often no air conditioning.
+The pattern is well-documented: a sensory mismatch between the inner ear and what the eyes are seeing triggers the nausea response, and certain situations or demographics amplify it.

 What actually causes the nausea?+